moskiller/moskiller.github.io/themes/hexo-theme-matery/README.md

 ## Download

-You should have a [Hexo](https://hexo.io/zh-cn/) blog when you see it here.If not,try to use the hexo and [Markdown](https://www.appinn.com/markdown/) to write your blog and post.
+hexo-theme-matery **recommend you to use Hexo 5.0.0 and above**.
+If you already have your own [Hexo](https://hexo.io/zh-cn/) blog, I suggest you upgrade Hexo to the latest stable version.

-Click [here](https://codeload.github.com/blinkfox/hexo-theme-matery/zip/master) to download master branch of the last stable version of the code.After decompressing,copy the `hexo-theme-matery` folder to your `themes` folder of your Hexo.Of course,you can uer `Git clone` to download in your `themes` folder.
+Click [here](https://codeload.github.com/blinkfox/hexo-theme-matery/zip/master) to download master branch of the last stable version of the code.After decompressing, copy the `hexo-theme-matery` folder to your `themes` folder of your Hexo blog project.

+Of course, you can use `git clone` to download in your `themes` folder.

 ```bash
 git clone https://github.com/blinkfox/hexo-theme-matery.git